MatejBendik/MatejBendik/README.md

 - ⚡ Average Neovim Enjoyer
 - 📄 Notion Templates creator
 - 💪 Obsessed with the gym and self-improvement
-- 🎓 Finished Bachelor's Degree at the Technical University of Košice
+- 🎓 Finished Bachelor's Degree at the Technical University of Kosice

 ### Projects I've built: